ripple/opensource.ripple.com/docs/xls-81d-permissioned-dexes/permissioned-dexes.md

 It is possible for a single account to play more than one of these roles.
 For example, you could be the permissioned domain owner, credential issuer, _and_ a trader all at once.
 The only restriction is that the traders must be different accounts.

+{% inline-svg file="./permissioned-dex-roles.svg" /%}

+_Figure: A permissioned order book, linked to a permissioned domain.
+Owen is both the domain owner and the issuer of one of the domain's accepted credentials.
+Tracy is able to trade in the permissioned order book because she holds a credential issued by Owen._

 ## Structure

 With the permissioned DEXes feature, a trade offer can be either _permissioned_ or _open_.
 An open offer uses the open DEX and can be matched by anyone else's open offer or by an Automated Market Maker.
 This is unchanged from how the XRPL's DEX works without permissioned DEXes.